dotnet/docs/docs/csharp/language-reference/builtin-types/record.md

 To implement this behavior, the compiler synthesizes an `EqualityContract` property that returns a <xref:System.Type> object that matches the type of the record.
 The `EqualityContract` enables the equality methods to compare the runtime type of objects when they're checking for equality.
 If the base type of a record is `object`, this property is `virtual`.
 If the base type is another record type, this property is an override.
 If the record type is `sealed`, this property is effectively `sealed` because the type is `sealed`.

 When code compares two instances of a derived type, the synthesized equality methods check all data members of the base and derived types for equality.
 The synthesized `GetHashCode` method uses the `GetHashCode` method from all data members declared in the base type and the derived record type.
-The data members of a `record` include all declared fields, and the compiler synthesized backing field for any autoimplemented properties.
+The data members of a `record` include all declared fields and the compiler-synthesized backing field for any autoimplemented properties.

 ### `with` expressions in derived records